Thinking about joining an exercise class?

 Classes are usually set to music and involves performing squats and lunges.

 Involves working your way around a set of exercise stations, each with a different exercise for you to perform.
-The exercises throughout the class cover a combination of strengthening and cardiovascular exercises with each exercise being performed for a set time period.
+The exercises throughout the class cover a combination of strengthening and cardiovascular exercises.
 A good circuit class will ensure you have a full body workout.

-The benefit of circuit training is that it allows you to work at your own pace on each exercise.
+The benefit is that you to work at your own pace on each exercise.
 It's up to you how hard you work.
 Be aware that its easy to become competitive with fellow class mates.
-You might feel good during the class but if you do too much you might have a flare up.

 Many gyms will offer various types of core stability class.
 They might be called Gym Ball or Swiss Ball class.